 Common Pests and Other Problems for Snake Plants

 Snake plants are so hardy that one of the only problems owners face is that dust may collect on the leaves.
 It can easily be wiped away with a damp cloth.
-That being said, these plants can occasionally become infested by mealybugs or spider mites, both of which appear as white dots on the leaves.
+That being said, these plants can occasionally become infested by mealybugs or spider mites.
 One of the best ways to treat these pests is to apply neem oil.
 Be sure to act as soon as you notice the infestation so the bugs don't have a chance to multiply.
+Avoid using insecticidal soap, which may damage snake plants.

 Common Diseases for Snake Plants